 Figure 2 - Set a Default Workspace Accounting Integration

-The default workspace accounting integration will be used for invoices that are generated for projects that are not associated with a business unit.
+The default workspace accounting integration will be used to save invoices for projects that are not associated with a specific business unit.

-Each business unit that you have set up in Custom Data can be aligned with an accounting integration.
-If an integration is not assigned to a business unit, then any invoices associated with that business unit will be aligned with the default workspace accounting integration.
+Each business unit in Custom Data can be assigned an accounting integration.
+If an integration is not assigned, invoices for projects using that business unit will use the workspace's default accounting integration.

 The business unit's accounting integration can be specified on the Edit Business Unit drawer (Figure 3).